-Pat & Brandon of Bristol Auto body – 1968 Nova
+Pat & Brandon of Bristol Auto bodies 1968 Nova – No Turning Back

-Over the last couple years we have seen this little Nova transform from a plain-jane rust bucket into the mean machine you see here.
+Over the last couple of years, we have seen this little Nova transform from a plain-jane rust bucket into the mean machine you see here.
 A lot of blood, sweat, and tears were spent to transform this piece of machinery into a fine work of art.

 For the next year, they planned and saved for the major restoration that was needed.
 When they started to take it apart in 2004, they found it needed even more than they thought.
 Brandon checked online for parts sources and came across the Ground Up website.
 They received a catalog and were in the showroom a week later ordering their long list of parts.

-After ordering both fenders, a hood, a grille, both door skins, quarter panels, and just about everything other little trim part known to Novas, they really started to realize what a project they had gotten into.
+After ordering both fenders, a hood, a grille, both door skins, quarter panels, and just about everything other little trim part is known to Novas, they really started to realize what a project they had gotten into.
+As Brandon said,

-Brandon says, “Between the flames and the recent installation of a 425 HP small block, this car is a real hear turner.
+“Between the flames and the recent installation of a 425 HP small block, this car is a real head turner.
 That’s the story of our Nova and the beginning of our non-ending friendship with the guys at Ground Up”.

 *While shooting pictures of their car, Brandon was nice enough to take me for a romp around town in the Nova and man was that an awesome time!
 You can really feel the power even idling at the stop light.
 Pat and Brandon spent a lot of time and truly did this car right.
 Every panel is arrow straight and the paint is flawless.
 This is one of the nicest muscle cars we’ve seen and we are proud to be Bristol Auto Body’s preferred parts supplier!

 Check out these photos taken by Pat & Brandon of Bristol Auto bodies!